-The Bureau will make one award each for RSC MENA (based in Amman, Jordan) and RSC TuME (based in Istanbul, Turkey) for an initial period beginning October 1, 2022, through September 30, 2023, subject to availability of funds.
+for an initial period beginning October 1, 2024, through September 30, 2025, subject to availability of funds.
 With this award, the Bureau will provide full financial support to the selected organization, based on the proposal submitted in response to this funding opportunity.
-Each of the two awards will have the possibility of being extended for two additional fiscal years through September 30, 2025.
+Each of the seven awards will have the possibility of being extended for two additional fiscal years through September 30, 2027.